alex-calderwood/spindle/README.md

 Spindle is a mixed-initiative tool for writing interactive, branching fiction.
 Released under the [UC BSD-4-Clause](https://spdx.org/licenses/BSD-4-Clause-UC.html).

 Warning!
-The system is just about ready for users to try it out, but it has been pointed out that it currently requires you fine-tune your own model as I am not able to share the fine-tune via OpenAI.
-Instructions are below, but it might be a little fiddly until someone gives it a shot.
+This codebase requires you fine-tune your own model as I am not able to share my fine-tuned model via OpenAI.
+Instructions are below, but it might be a little fiddly.

 ![Example](the_garden.png)